-SOK Marketler carries out Human Resources Career Planning every year for the employees in the head office and branch offices.
-Analyzing the strengths and development areas of its employees and creating a career map to provide resources for the next year, the Company also implements development tools that cover processes such as coaching, mentoring, classroom training, rotation, and project responsibility in line with the 70-20-10 model, which is one of the human resources processes.
+\$OK Marketler carries out Human Resources Career Planning every year for its employees at the head office and branch offices.
+Employees' strengths and areas for improvement are analyzed and a career roadmap is created to provide resources for the next year.
+The Company also put into use development tools, covering processes such as coaching, mentoring, class training, rotation, and project ownership compatible with Human Resources processes, in this case, the 70-20-10 model.

-In the stores, "In-Store Human Resources Planning" is conducted four times a year.
-After this planning, store managers identified as "promotable" are assessed in a separate process.
+On the other hand, Store Managers are determined based on their position in the monthly success ranking.
+Store Managers, who rank in the top 10% of all branch stores according to success, are included in the evaluation center application.
 After case studies, individual presentations, and Q&A sessions, the process is terminated and candidates for promotion are identified and self-development plans are provided for them.